chaitanyarit/backend_assignment_fampay/README.md

 * Clone this project
 * Add the GOOGLE_API_KEYS to .env file in the base directory as GOOGLE_API_KEYS="KEY1,KEY2...."
+* Follow this [link](https://docs.docker.com/engine/install/) to install docker.
 * Build the docker image using: docker-compose up -d --build

 ## Endpoints: